secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 export S3_ENDPOINT="127.0.0.1:9000"
 ```

 You can save time by using [direnv](https://direnv.net/) to export these variables in your project.
+If you use direnv just add a file `.s3_credentials` with your Minio credentials.

 ### Build and Run the Operator